 He has served his community on the Foothills Philharmonic Board and participated in special concerts and fundraising initiatives for autism, food drives, and Toys for Tots.
 He is also a member and volunteer for the Greenville County Historical Society.

 Jason brings administrative and leadership skills to the Board, along with a heart for serving people with disabilities and special needs.

-Clyde Baucom is our Board Treasurer.
-He is a retired human resources executive who grew up in Charlotte, NC and subsequently resided in Greenville, SC (1980 – 1997), and Montgomery, AL (1997 – 2014).
+Clyde Baucom is a retired human resources executive who grew up in Charlotte, NC and subsequently resided in Greenville, SC (1980 – 1997), and Montgomery, AL (1997 – 2014).
 Clyde maintained his Greenville residence while in Montgomery, and returned here upon retirement in 2014.

 His professional activities have included serving as President and Board Member of the Southern Employee Benefits Conference, HR Committee Chair of the Southern Newspaper Publishers Association, Board Member of the South Carolina Textile Manufacturers Association, and Life Member of the Society of Human Resource Managers.

 In the Greenville community, Clyde has been President of the Roper Mountain Science Center, Board Chair of Junior Achievement, Board Member of the Eastside YMCA, Budget Review Panel Chair for the United Way, Advisory Board Member to the Junior League, and YMCA baseball and soccer coach.

 Robert “Bob” Ariail is a practicing attorney in Greenville, SC.
 He has more than 41 years of experience in the practice of Law, is a member of the South Carolina and Greenville County Bar Associations, and has received a Martindale-Hubbell – AV Rating.
 Bob served as Solicitor of the 13th Judicial Circuit of South Carolina from 1997-2011, managing 120 employees and a budget of over $8 million.